Skip to main content

 • Disability: If you have received Social Security Disability Insurance (SSDI) benefits for 24 consecutive months, you are automatically enrolled in Medicare Parts A and B.

-• End-Stage Renal Disease (ESRD): You can apply for Medicare at any age if you have permanent kidney failure requiring dialysis or a transplant.
+• End-Stage Renal Disease (ESRD): permanent kidney failure requiring dialysis or a transplant, which qualifies you for Medicare at any age.

 How to Enroll in Medicare: Step by Step